ando-lab/miffi/README.md

 ### Categorize micrographs

 After inference, micrographs can be split into multiple categories based on inference results.
 Output format can be one of the following: plain text list files, star files, or cs files.
-For outputing star and cs files, the original star file, or the original cs, passthrough cs, and csg files need to be provided.
+To output star and cs files, the original star file or the original csg file needs to be provided.
 Example for categorizing and outputing cs files:

 ```
-miffi categorize -t cs -i path/to/inference/result --cs path/to/original/csfile \
+miffi categorize -t cs -i path/to/inference/result --csg path/to/original/csgfile \
-                 --ptcs path/to/original/passthrough/csfile --csg path/to/original/csgfile \
                  --sb --sc
 ```